maxcwolf/BangazonCLI/README.md

 4. To exit prior to completion, type "q" and press enter.

 Upon completion, the user will be taken back to the main menu.
 Created payments are available in the Order process.

+**Complete an Order**<br>
+To complete an order:
+1. Select an Active Customer (option 2).
+2. Select the option to Complete an Order (option 4).
+3. Enter 'Y' to complete the Order or 'N' to return to Menu.
+4. Select a Payment Option.

+Upon completion of Step 4, the user will be taken back to the main menu.